-It is important to note that your pet will need a new Animal Health Certificate for every trip to a country in the European Union or to Northern Ireland from Great Britain.
-Each AHC is valid for 10 days for entry into the EU/ Northern Ireland, 4 months for onward travel within the EU and 4 months for re-entry into Great Britain.
+It is important to note that your pet will need a new Animal Health Certificate for every trip to an EU country, or to Northern Ireland, from Great Britain.
+Each certificate is valid for 10 days for entry into the EU/ Northern Ireland, 4 months for onward travel within the EU and 4 months for re-entry into Great Britain.

-Our team are happy to provide you with estimated costs for the Animal Health Certificate(s) you need and the associated veterinary examinations.
+We can provide you with estimated costs for Animal Health Certificates and the associated examinations.

 Please note that you are no longer able to use a pet passport issued in Great Britain (England, Wales and Scotland) for travel to an EU country or Northern Ireland.
 You can still use a pet passport issued in an EU country or Northern Ireland (for Northern Ireland see additional guidance below).